Cultural Recovery Partnerships

 Pro-Vice Chancellor & Executive Dean, Faculty of Arts, Design and Media, Birmingham City University

 Professor Alison Honour has over 25 years of experience with leadership in Arts and Humanities, is a National Teaching Fellow and Principal Fellow of the Higher Education Academy.
 Professor Honour originally trained as a Fine Artist at Central Saint Martins and has taught a broad range of art and design subjects including sculpture, painting and drawing, performance art, 3D Design and Architecture.
-Her practised based research focused on public art and community engagement with diverse groups and site specific contexts.
+Her practised based research focused on public art and community engagement with diverse audiences and site specific contexts.
+She currently provides leadership to the Faculty of Art, Design and Media with around 5,500 students and 400 staff, including the Royal Birmingham Conservatoire, Birmingham School of Architecture and Design, Birmingham Institute of English and Media, Birmingham Institute of Creative Arts and the Birmingham Institute of Jewellery, Fashion and Textiles with the Queen’s Anniversary Award winning School of Jewellery.

-In her previous Associate Dean Student Experience role, Professor Honour developed the Oxford Brookes Social Entrepreneurship Award (OBSEA) programme which was an award winning programme developed in partnership with the University of Oxford leading to Oxford being named the first ‘place of social enterprise’ in the UK.
-Professor Honour has been invited to run workshops and speak at Social Enterprise conferences at Oxford University and other HE institutes in Malaysia, Hong Kong, China, Thailand, USA and Canada.
+In her previous Associate Dean Student Experience role and Head of School of Arts, Professor Honour developed the Oxford Brookes Social Entrepreneurship Award (OBSEA) programme which was an award winning programme developed in partnership with the University of Oxford leading to Oxford being named the first ‘place of social enterprise’ in the UK.
+Professor Honour has been invited to run workshops and speak at Social Enterprise conferences at the University of Oxford and other Universities in Malaysia, Hong Kong, China, Thailand, India, USA and Canada.

 Professor Paul Gough